Biohybrid system

 Biohybrid systems refer to the integration of biological materials, such as cells or tissues, with artificial components, including electronics or mechanical structure.
-This combination uses the capabilities of living organisms alongside the precision of man-made technology, enabling the performance of tasks that neither biology nor machines could achieve independently.
+This combination incorporates the capabilities of living organisms with the precision of man-made technology.
+As a result, these systems perform tasks that neither biology nor machines could achieve independently.

-Biohybrid systems might utilize lab-cultured muscle cells to power small robots or combine sensors with living tissue for better health sensing.
-The intent behind these systems is to bring together the benefits of biological and technological components in order to introduce new solutions for complex medical challenges.
+Biohybrid systems might use lab-cultured muscle cells to power small robots or combine sensors with living tissue for better health sensing.
+The intent behind these systems is to combine the benefits of biological and technological components to introduce new solutions for complex medical challenges.

-Biohybrid systems have transformative potential across multiple sectors such as robotics to create actuators and sensors that mimic natural muscle and nerve function, medicine in developing smart implants and drug delivery systems, in prosthetics for enhancing user control through neural or muscular interfaces and environmental sustainability for deploying biohybrid solutions for pollution sensing or remediation.
+Biohybrid systems may have transformative potential across sectors, such as robotics to create actuators and sensors that mimic natural muscle and nerve function, medicine in developing smart implants and drug delivery systems, in prosthetics for enhancing user control through neural or muscular interfaces and environmental sustainability for deploying biohybrid solutions for pollution sensing or remediation.